Work90210/CryptoWave/docs/01-overview/key-concepts.md

 ### Architecture Patterns

-*   **Component-Based Architecture:** This pattern is evident in the modular structure of the UI, where distinct features and functionalities are encapsulated within reusable components.
-This approach promotes code reusability, maintainability, and testability.
+*   **Component-Based Architecture:** A pattern where distinct features and functionalities are encapsulated within reusable components, promoting code reusability, maintainability, and testability.
 [S6]

 ### Technologies

 *   **Flutter:** A UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 [S6]
-*   **Bloc pattern:** Used for state management in the CryptoWave application, ensuring a predictable and maintainable UI.
+*   **Bloc Pattern:** A state management pattern used in Flutter applications to ensure a predictable and maintainable UI.
 [S6]
-*   **CoinGecko API:** Used by CryptoWave to provide real-time cryptocurrency market data, price charts, and detailed coin information.
+*   **CoinGecko API:** An API used by CryptoWave to provide real-time cryptocurrency market data, price charts, and detailed coin information.
 [S6, S11, S12, S18]
-*   **FL Chart:** Used for displaying interactive price charts.
+*   **FL Chart:** A charting library used for displaying interactive price charts.
 [S13]
-*   **Markdown:** Used for writing all documentation content due to its simplicity, readability, and widespread support across development platforms.
+*   **Markdown:** A lightweight markup language used for writing documentation content due to its simplicity, readability, and widespread support.
 [S5]

 ## 4. Acronyms & Abbreviations